ManavvGarg/Certi-gen/README.md

 2. Font Customization: In the absence of a custom font upload, all names will be written in the "Montserrat - ALL BLACK" font, provided it is a True Type Font (.ttf).

 3. Certificate Design Consideration: To ensure optimal results, design your template certificate with the name placement in the middle.
 Certi-Gen utilizes the uploaded template's Width and Height to calculate the origin point and position the names accordingly.
-It also readjusts font size dynamically to accommodate longer names.
+It also re-adjusts font size dynamically to accommodate longer names.

+4. Certi-gen API is also open sourced which can be found [here.](https://github.com/manavvgarg/certi-gen-api)

 Designed and Developed by [Manav Garg](https://github.com/manavvgarg), bringing innovation and efficiency to certificate generation processes.
 Experience the convenience and professionalism of Certi-Gen for your event today!